Oh, hi there. You're just in time. I was about to towel off.

 This Ron Lesser cover for John D. MacDonald's Pale Gray for Guilt is a variation on the one we posted years back.
 Yes, we keep reading these MacDonald books even though we complain about the author, but we have no problem with the writing itself—the guy was named a Grandmaster of the Mystery Writers of America, after all.
 He can certainly write, his plots are usually engrossing, and his characters are interesting.
 All good.
 But to an extent we also read him for the same reason some people watch cable news—i.e. to disagree with his opinions.
 We think the ’60s and ’70s counterculture brought about important, positive, and long overdue changes to society.
 MacDonald is basically counter-counterculture.

 Years back we developed an aphorism, which we became known for among our friends: The moment you make a generalization about any group of people, the living contradiction to that generalization will be nearby to make you look like a fool.
 MacDonald's franchise character Travis McGee has met his share of people and has scathing views of various groups.
-We don't mean ethnically or gender-wise, but more esoterically.
+Not ethnically or gender-wise, at least for the most part, but more esoterically.
 He'll put down all people who see psychiatrists, or all people who waterski, or all people who vacation in Palm Springs.
 He finds various categories of humans tedious, save for the few that meet his lofty standards and in so doing serve as proof of his own excellent taste.

 The Heisenberg Uncertainly Principle states that the more accurately you measure the velocity of a particle the less accurately you can measure its position, and vice versa.
 Which is to say any energy you use to pinpoint position will alter a particle's velocity simply by impacting it, and the reverse is true.
 In human relations, some people tend to alter those they meet.
 Nice people may cause disagreeable people to temporarily behave a bit nicer; disagreeable people may make normally nice people behave disagreeably.
 To a disagreeable person, then, it seems as if lots of people are disagreeable.